brettinternet/slides/content/ai/_index.md

 This tweet is an example of a "broad" update.
 The opposite of that are precise changes.

 Dorian calls these "surgical" updates, where you're basically paving a precise path for the agent to make changes.
-You might use results from "discovery" stage.
+You might first build up a context from a discovery or planning stage with an agent.
 In large enterprise codebases, this is all about how you manage context.

 You're a conductor in this scenario but you're also reading out the sheet music, or laying down the track.
 {{% /note %}}